 If you are nervous about introducing a radical change, be daring with paint.
 It is a job you can do yourself, it is inexpensive, and easy to correct if you don’t like it.
 Paint is one of the most frugal and yet most transformative spring decorating ideas!

-Introduce light by choosing designs that are clean, refreshing and light.
-Spring decorating ideas include sheer fabrics, linens and open weave textiles.
+Introduce light with spring decorating ideas that are clean and refreshing.
+Consider incorporating sheer fabrics, linens and open weave textiles to help bring more light into your home.
 Make the move from ceramic to crystal and glass.
-Also, take a look at how you light your home and consider new lamps or lampshades if your budget allows.
+Also, take a look at how you light your home and consider new light fittings, lamps or lampshades if your budget allows.

 Use paintings and artwork to bring neutral palettes to life or provide a focal point in a room.
 Feel free to move your artwork and paintings around, or rotate them seasonally if you have somewhere to store pieces that are not hanging up at the time.